LeagueSharp/LeagueSharp.Common/README.md

 # LeagueSharp.Common

 The LeagueSharp platform, common library is our main support library for all assemblies, containing code which are part of a system or sort of system, required or commonly used data, supporting interfaces designed to assist assemblies which make use of the platform scope.
+It is made by the whole community to allow a universal standard.

 ## Getting Started